Published: Sick Lit Magazine, 3/16/2017.

 “Of course, they are too weak to dare see the revelations of death.”

 “Or strong enough to be willing to live turbulent, attached, dependent, lives.
 Living can’t only be about awareness.”
-A cityscape unfolds into the below, the river stretches out of reach.
+A cityscape unfolds into the below, far far below, the river stretches out of reach.
 “We moved.
 Why here?
 The water is gone.
-I would fall into the street.”
+I would fall into…into the street.”

-Word, soft, gentle, slips from the tongue.
+Words, soft, gentle, slip off the tongue.
 “No, I’m done with this.
 I’m done with you.
 Take me back.”

 “To where?
 You cannot undo a promise.”